How to Build a Sales Funnel: Stages, Examples, Template

 At this point, marketers should think about how prospects are going to find out about your business and what you offer.

-The content you might use here includes: Blog posts that uncover the “why” of a problem a prospect might have, advertising to reach new potential leads, SEO guides that target a well-searched and relevant term awareness stage content This blog post tackles why someone might need a chiropractor, attracting people in the awareness stage who might not know they need one yet.
+sales funnel: awareness stage sales collateral This blog post tackles why someone might need a chiropractor, attracting people in the awareness stage who might not know they need one yet.

 It’s important to build out the top of your funnel with a handful of lead generation methods.
 Choose 2-3 to begin with and track them to see what works best.

-2. Consideration Stage Content
+2. Middle of Funnel: Consideration Stage Content

-4. Decision Stage Content
+3. Bottom of Funnel: Decision Stage Content

 This is the final push towards the sale.
 Think about how you can help your prospects get to the final decision stage.
 Use sales collateral that’ll give them that extra push or help ease any doubts about the purchase.